Row Level Security

 Policy Priority

 Each policy has a numeric Priority.
-When multiple policies match a user, the highest-priority policies take effect.
-If two policies share the same priority, they combine.
-Use priority to handle exceptions — for example, give a baseline "Read all" policy a low priority and a stricter "Restrict pending records" policy a higher priority.
+Higher priority policies are applied first when multiple policies match the same user.
+Use priority to handle exceptions — for example, give a baseline policy a low priority and a stricter, more specific policy a higher priority so it wins.

 Common Policy Recipes